B-Sant7/B-Sant7/README.md

 </div>

 <p style="text-align: justify;">
-I'm passionate about technology and have always tried to create innovative solutions.
-I developed the Lia app for visually impaired students and co-created the RederWa ChatBot.
-As a Back-End Developer at MegaNuv, I specialize in system automation and homologation with JavaScript, SQL, Golang, shell and Python.
-I have experience in web development, cloud computing, managing virtual machines with Proxmox, configuring Linux environments and installing Windows systems.
-I'm currently learning about networking with MikroTik software and I'm looking for new technological challenges.
+I'm passionate about technology and constantly strive to create innovative solutions.
+As a Front-End Developer at MegaNuv, I specialize in building responsive and efficient user interfaces using TypeScript, JavaScript, Tailwind CSS, HTML, and Next.js.
+I have experience in web development, cloud computing, and collaborating with back-end teams to deliver seamless applications.
+Currently, I'm deepening my knowledge in UI/UX design and looking for new technological challenges that push the boundaries of front-end development.
 </p>